 - Large trees can require pruning.

-The key to making decisions as a group is to lean on process and structure.
+The key to group decision making is to lean on process and structure.
 Use the above techniques to make well-considered choices and mitigate risk for the best outcome possible.
 You may even find your organization’s culture becomes one of collaboration and teamwork.